uthark/blog/content/post/2018-01-22-go-restful-yaml.markdown

 ---

 [go-restful] is a [go] package used for building REST-style web services.
-It is very powerful, but it supports JSON and XML out of the box only.
-Fortunately, go-restful allows to register custom serialization schemes.
+It is potent, but it supports JSON and XML out of the box only.
+Fortunately, go-restful allows registering custom serialization schemes.

 To do so, it provides a handy interface [EntityReaderWriter], which contains only two methods: